reinbach/go-stash/README.md

 #### Setup Test Project and Repo

-Setup a test project and repo, and add at least one commit in branch labeled `master`.
+Setup a test project and repo, and add a `README.md` file in a branch labeled `master`.

 #### Install Add On